Officer-involved domestic violence: 1997 Report on Domestic Violence in the Los Angeles Police Department

 After the 1991 beating of African-American Rodney King on camera by Los Angeles Police Department (LAPD), investigative reports of LAPD conduct were performed, and one of the resulting reforms was the creation of the LAPD Inspector General's office.
 The first person to hold this office was Katherine Mader, and in 1997 she conducted a formal investigation of incidents of OIDV by LAPD officers, at the request of Los Angeles City Council.
-Of the 225 cases she was able to identify, occurring between 1990-1997, 30 percent of officers with complaints of OIDV were able to be promoted, and "repeat offenders on the force accounted for 31 percent of all domestic violence complaints in the department," while only 40 percent of all accusations resulted in written warnings or terminations.
-Of such punishments, Mader's report identified cases where an officer was "drunk in public, assaulting his wife, fleeing an accident and failing to have his car insured" which resulted in a 10 day suspension, as well as another officer who "was found by the department to have raped his girlfriend" and "received only an 'official reprimand,' and later that same year, "received another official reprimand after "inserting a 9-millimeter handgun into girlfriend's vagina without her consent."
+Of the 225 cases she was able to identify, occurring between 1990 and 1997, 30 percent of officers with complaints of OIDV were able to be promoted, and "repeat offenders on the force accounted for 31 percent of all domestic violence complaints in the department," while only 40 percent of all accusations resulted in written warnings or terminations.
+Of such punishments, Mader's report identified cases where an officer was "drunk in public, assaulting his wife, fleeing an accident and failing to have his car insured" which resulted in a 10-day suspension, as well as another officer who "was found by the department to have raped his girlfriend" and "received only an 'official reprimand,' and later that same year, "received another official reprimand after "inserting a 9-millimeter handgun into girlfriend's vagina without her consent."
 Mader later "quit in frustration" citing limitations to what data she was allowed to have access to, and "was even instructed that she could not speak to the civilian Police Commission that manages the department, but instead could report only to its executive director."

 1998 FBI Conference on Domestic Violence by Police Officers

 In 1998, then Supervisory Special Agent of the Behavioral Science Unit at the FBI Donald C. Sheehan presented a report to the Bureau titled "Domestic Violence by Police Officers."
-The report presented additional evidence which supported Johnson's 1991 claims, with 41 percent of officers, majority male, reporting recent incidents of domestic violence and a further 8 percent reporting "'severe' physical aggression including choking, strangling, and/or the use or threatened use of a knife or gun."
+The report presented additional evidence collected since 1991 which supported Johnson's 1991 claims, including a series of domestic violence surveys given to law enforcement officers.
+385 male officers and 40 female officers responded to the first survey, with 41 percent of male officers and 40 percent of female officers reporting having engaged in recent incidents of domestic violence.
+A further 8 percent of male officers and 20 percent of female officers reported engaging in "'severe' physical aggression including choking, strangling, and/or the use or threatened use of a knife or gun."
 Additionally studies presented cited a 29 increase in OIDV cases in the past 24 months, with more than 45 percent of departments having no official policy for dealing with the issue.
 Furthermore, Sheehan's presentation identified that "if a police officer batters himself, his ability to conduct an objective investigation of the problem in other cases decreases," which leads to under-enforcement of domestic violence laws, underutilization of protective measures, and an increased "risk for use of excessive force."